The Virus Man: Bolsonaro’s Further Destruction of the Brazilian Republic

 Nobody knows whether Bolsonaro had tested positive, as his results were never publicly released.
 What we do know is that, since coming back to Brazil, Bolsonaro made a strange but strong alliance with the virus.
 He became, metaphorically, the Virus Man.
 Brazil transformed into a comics’ plot, where superheroes battle against an unknown and powerful mutant agent.

-While he was in the U.S., Bolsonaro’s more fanatic partisans were calling for series of street protests on March 15.
+While he was in the U.S., Bolsonaro’s more fanatic partisans were calling for a series of street protests on March 15.
 These rallies had an extremist agenda.
 They were against the Supreme Court, the Parliament (both lower and upper houses), and the mainstream media – all Republican institutions which, according to Bolsonaro’s supporters, are corrupted and obstruct the president from making necessary changes.
 In a confusing movement, Bolsonaro’s partisans demanded the return of the military dictatorship.

 Bolsonaro’s Tactic